JesusFilm/core/apps/docs/docs/02-getting-started/04-running-projects/localhost.md

 - Change the value to `http://[YOUR_IP_ADDRESS]:4100`.
 For example, if your IP address was `123.4.5.6`, then set the variable to `http:123.4.5.6:4100`

-3. Start the server on your machine by running `nf start` & `nx serve journeys-admin`
+3. Start the server on your machine by running `nf start` & `nx serve journeys`

 - If you had these running already, restart them.